Potato Pizza and the Correct Flour to Use for Pizza Dough

 Place a pizza stone on the bottom rack of your oven.
 Preheat the oven to the highest temperature it will go (450 - 500 degrees F.) for 30 minutes.

-Sprinkle a pizza peel with some coarse polenta (corn grits) or flour.
-I think coarse polenta works best to keep the dough from sticking to the peel.
-If you don't have a pizza peel, just use a rimless cookie sheet or an upside down baking pan.
 Roll out the pizza dough, using flour so it doesn't stick to the rolling pin.
 If the dough snaps back as you roll it, let it sit for just a couple of minutes and it will roll out effortlessly.
 Roll out the dough until it is the size/thickness you like.
-Place on the pizza peel.
-Brush the dough with the 1/4 cup olive oil (or however much you like), top the pizza with the potato slices.
+Place a piece of baking parchment on a pizza peel.
+If you don't have a pizza peel, just use a rimless cookie sheet or an upside down baking pan.
+Transfer the dough to the pizza peel.
+Brush the dough with the ¼ cup olive oil (or however much you like), top the pizza with the potato slices.
 Make sure you get all the onion and rosemary out of the bowl and place on top.
 If using the cheese, sprinkle on top.

 Slide the pizza onto the baking stone and bake for about 8-10 minutes, until the crust is crisp and golden.
 Sprinkle with additional salt, if you like.